chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

      chef-automate status
     ```

-1. Post Deployment, you can run the verification as command
+1. Post Deployment, you can run the verification command

     ```bash
      chef-automate verfiy